tonyaellie/tonya-utils/README.md

 - Quadratic Solver: A tool for solving quadratic equations (possibly with complex numbers and higher degree polynomials).
 - Distribution Calculator: A tool for calculating the distribution of a given set of numbers (binomial, geometric, negative binomial, poison, etc).
 - Colour: A tool for picking colours/viewer.
-- Unix Converter: A tool for converting between different unix times.

 ## Utils that probably need a server/database
 - YouTube Downloader: A tool for downloading YouTube videos.